uc-cdis/gen3.org/content/resources/user/access-data.md

 Users can submit queries to the Gen3 APIs to access structured data across the projects in the data commons.
 Queries can be sent using, for example, the Python "requests" package or similar functions in other programming languages.
 Further details on how to send queries to the API are documented [here](/resources/user/using-api/#querying-and-downloading-metadata-using-the-api).

 ### Exporting Metadata Programmatically
 Users with "read" access to a project can export entire structured metadata records by sending requests to the API.
 Single records can be exported or all records in a specific node of a project can be retrieved.
-For more information, see [the documentation on uising the API](/resources/user/using-api/#querying-and-downloading-metadata-using-the-api).
+For more information, see [the documentation on using the API](/resources/user/using-api/#querying-and-downloading-metadata-using-the-api).

 ### The Gen3 SDK
 To make sending requests to the Gen3 APIs easier, the bioinformatics team at the Center for Translational Data Science (CTDS) at University of Chicago has put together a basic Python SDK (software development kit) to help users interact with the Gen3 APIs.